 Hotels aren’t always the best fit for traveling families and groups.
-When you need perks like a kitchen, a private pool, or a backyard; more space to spread out; or the chance to live like a local, it’s time to seriously consider a vacation home rental.
-Whether you’re looking for a beach house, an urban apartment, a summer rental, or a country vacation home, you’ll be able to find it on one of the best vacation rental sites.
+When you need perks like a kitchen, a private pool, more space to spread out, or the chance to live like a local, it’s time to seriously consider a vacation home rental.
+Whether you’re looking for a beach house, an urban apartment, a summer vacation rental, or a country vacation home, you’ll be able to find it on one of the best vacation rental sites.

 The Best Vacation Rental Sites for Groups and Families

 There are a lot of vacation rental sites out there, and it may not be immediately clear what makes one better than another.
 There’s also the complicating factor that there are two different types of vacation rental websites:

 - Vacation rental booking platforms (also known simply as vacation rental sites) that act as a third-party pass-through between property owners and guests.